TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-4.md

 - `public/appRoutes.js` - Defines how a user can reach each application module
 - `public/components/` - Hold the source code for application module

-To setup the project, we need to define and install our project depdencies.
+To setup the project, we need to define and install our project dependencies.
 First, configure `package.json` to download `express` for our Node server and `bower` so we can install our Angular dependencies.

 ----